 Across the seasons, we meet several notable tv and film stars who have graced particular episodes, such as Dan Stevens (‘Downton Abbey’ & ‘Legion‘), Hannibal Buress (‘Broad City‘ & ‘Tag’), Yael Stone (‘Orange Is the New Black‘), and Lena Dunham (‘Girls’).

 Ben Sinclair will return to reprise his role of The Guy in season 4 as well.
 Alongside him, we will see Ira Glass and his entire team from ‘This American Life’ as guest stars.
 New guest roles will be played by Nick Kroll, Rebecca Hall, Larry Owens, and Calvin Leon Smith.
 Returning guest stars for the upcoming season are Crystal Monee Hall, Heléne Yorke, Ken Leung, Julianna Luna Vasquez, Avery Monsen, Rob Morgan, Max Jenkins, Chris Roberti, Becca Blackwell, Chris McKinney, and Birgit Huppuch.

 High Maintenance Plot: What is it about?

 Each episode of the series, ‘High Maintenance’ is named after an unseen peripheral character that someone in the episode mentions.
-The characters in each episode of ‘High Maintenance’ seem relevant regardless of whether or not you engage in similar activities.
+The characters seem relevant regardless of whether or not you engage in similar activities.
 This expert portrayal is what sets this show apart and has earned it high praise from critics.

-High Maintenance Season 4 Release Date: When is it coming out?
+High Maintenance Season 4 Release Date: When will it premiere?